 Palak Dal Recipe is another dal recipe from my blog made with spinach leaves and toor dal or toovar dal or pigeon peas.
 ‘Palak’ is an hindi word for spinach.

-Check out some more dal recipes:
+Check out some more dal recipes or indian vegetarian recipes:

 This dal recipe is an awesome recipe as it contains a healthy green leafy vegetable and also dal which is high in proteins.
 The combination of both the ingredients adds great value to the dal.

 This dal is also called as ‘palakura pappu’ palakoora pappu down south especially in Andhra Pradesh.

 The dal is a common and everyday dish made in Indian households and is loved by every Indian.
 However there are many variations in making them and also all types of dal can be used to make different dal recipes.

 Dal or lentils are so useful and healthy and one cannot ignore them.
 The lentils are packed with wonderful health benefits and each dal has its own benefit.

 My today’s recipe is palak dal which is made with yellow lentils and is neither too thick nor too thin and it can be eaten with rice or roti.
 This palak ki dal is made without tamatar into it.
 Dal is a wonderful accompaniment for rice and is mostly a preferred dish.

 Palak dal too can be made in various ways and here I am showing one way of making them.
 In this recipe I have not added tomatoes as its a tomato free dal.

 I would love to flood my blog with many dal recipes and I hope to reach out to all those who just like to eat different dal dishes.